-The Top 10 U.S. Women To Watch At The Winter Olympics To Get You Pumped Up
+These Are The Top 10 U.S. Women To Watch At The Winter Olympics, So Get Pumped

 As of Friday, Dec.
 8, the 2018 Winter Olympics in PyeongChang, South Korea are officially just two months away.
 Competition at the games officially begins on Feb.
 8, with the Opening Ceremony on Feb.
 9. As we're getting closer to the 2018 games, people are looking out for the top contenders.
 So, for your pump-up pleasure, here are the top 10 women to watch at the Winter Olympics from the United States.
 Just keep in mind: Qualifications are still going on through January, so these athletes still need to compete to secure their role on Team USA.